Identify a Customer Need

-Starting a startup has its share of expenses.
+Starting a business has its share of expenses.
 Many of these expenses, including paying for consultants and buying initial supplies, can be written off your taxes.

-It is also important to make sure you take the right steps to comply with federal tax regulations and those imposed in your state.
-The Internal Revenue Service offers the following steps for starting a business:
+It is important to make sure you take the right steps to comply with federal tax regulations and those imposed in your state.
+The Internal Revenue Service recommends the following steps for starting a business:

 - Apply for an employer identification number if applicable.

 - Choose a tax year, calendar or fiscal.

 - Have employees fill out required forms, such as Form I-9 and Form W-4.

 - File your business tax return and pay any taxes that you owe.

 It is also important to track your expenses and income carefully with a Profit and Loss Form.
 Bulletproof your business by making sure you take all the necessary steps to comply with IRS requirements.